Submitty/submitty.github.io/_docs/sysadmin/installation/ansible.md

 6. Run Ansible Script

-   To initiate the installation process, first navigate to the 'ansible' directory.
+   To initiate the installation process, first navigate to the '.setup/ansible' directory.
    Execute the following command:

    ```
-   cd ansible
+   cd .setup/ansible
    ```

    Once you are in the `ansible` directory, you can proceed with the installation by running the